 Accounts — Investment accounts, retirement accounts, savings, real estate, and other assets, plus liabilities like mortgages and loans.

-Cashflow — Income sources, expenses, savings rates, and debt payments.
+Cash Flow — Income sources, expenses, savings rates, and debt payments.

 Insurance — Life, disability, homeowners, auto, health, long-term care, and liability policies.